sanaasheriff/Handwritten-Text-Recognition/readme.txt

 install pip and all the necessary libraries use command pip to install the rest of the packages

-give path in command propmt, then type jupyter notebook and give enter open jupyter notebook in the path where you have stored the project file
+give path (change directory to the folder where you want to save your code files) in command propmt, then type jupyter notebook and give enter (notebook will open in browser) i.e., open jupyter notebook in the path where you have stored the project file

-download the dataset for characters and store it in the datasets file, give the path in the code import digits dataset from keras give the right path in the main files run the main file to train your model, or use the presaved models(give path)
+download the dataset for characters (kaggle handwritten dataset) and store it in the datasets file, give the path in the code import digits dataset from keras give the right path in the main files run the main file to train your model, or use the presaved models(give path)